 For general information about debugging with Visual Studio, see Debugging in Visual Studio.

-Xdebug must be configured within your PHP installation in order to make debugging functionality working.
+Xdebug must be configured within your PHP installation in order to make the debugging function working.
 For more information, see Configuring Xdebug

-Xdebug extension must operate on TCP port specified in PHP Tools options page.
-And your firewall must be properly setup to allow communication thhrough this port.
+Xdebug extension must operate on the TCP port specified in the PHP Tools options page.
+And your firewall must be properly set up to allow communication through this port.

 - Use PHP Web Project or PHP Console Project (not ASP.NET Web Site)

-Breakpoints - Breakpoints are places in the code where the debugger will stop the application, allow you to view the current data state of the application, and then step through each line of code.
-For information, see Breakpoints.
+Breakpoints - Breakpoints are places in the code where the debugger will stop the application, allow you to see the current data state of the application, and then step through each line of code.
+For more information, see Breakpoints.

 Stepping - Once you have stopped at a breakpoint, you can run the code line by line (known as stepping through the code).
 Visual Debugger includes a number of features to help you step through your code, such as iterators that allow you to specify how many times to step through a loop before stopping again.
 For more information, see